-Colombian Redfin Tetra (Hyphessobrycon Columbianus) Fish Species Profile
+Colombian Redfin Tetra (Hyphessobrycon Columbianus) Species Profile & Care Guide

 The Colombian Redfin Tetra is commonly a hardy, adaptable and active fish and it fairs well in a community aquarium.
 They can be a bit nippy at long fins, so keeping them in a larger group will essentially cease that behaviour.